thebrokenfinger/react-teller/README.md

 > NOTE: Currently, the animation supports `slide-out` effect only.
 More effects will be added in upcoming releases.

 Adding configuration to your notification has been made dead simple.
 No additional JSON objects anymore.
-Just add configuration props to template at the very beggining following these rules:
+Just add configuration props to template at the very beginning following these rules:

 - Starts with `--`
 - One property each line